 The estate settlement process can be very complicated, time consuming, and costly to your heirs if not executed properly.
 Selecting someone to settle your estate is one of the most important decisions you will ever make.
 This person will be responsible for carrying out the terms of your will and settling your estate.

 Your choice of executor should have extensive investment knowledge, a thorough understanding of tax and legal issues, indisputable integrity and objectivity in dealing with multiple beneficiaries.
 Your choice of executor can only be designated in your will.
 If you neglect to select one, the law states that the courts will appoint one for you.
 American National Bank Trust accepts appointments as Executor, Co-Executor or Agent for the Executor.

-- As Agent for an individual executor, American National Bank will perform any technical estate functions that the individual executor may require.
+- As Agent for an individual executor, American National Bank & Trust will perform any technical estate functions that the individual executor may require.